Intrastellarltd/Nginx-App-Deploy-on-Local-Kubernetes-Cluster-KinD-with-ArgoCD/README.md

 k get all -n argocd
 ```

-**Now we see that the service type of "argocd-server" service has been changed from "ClusterIP" to "LoadBalancer".**
+**Now the service type of "argocd-server" service has been changed from "ClusterIP" to "LoadBalancer".**

 ---